nightscout/AndroidAPS/Testing-Combo.md

   - [ ] Alerts
   - [ ] TDDs
 - [ ] Date/Time
-  - [ ] Time must be set properly upon app start if pump time is off
+  - [ ] If time is off by more than 2m, a warning must be shown on the main screen whenever a connection to the pump is established
+  - [ ] Since history records store the year, it must be inferred.
+Set phone and pump to something like 31.21.17, 23:00, cause an alert, deliver a bolus, set a TBR, let the new year arrive trigger the above events again and verify AAPS has correctly read them.
-  - [ ] Daylight saving time changes must be detected and pump time updated.
+- [ ] Disconnected pump (pump unreachable)
-        Basically any time change greater than a minute on the phone must be picked up by AAPS and result in the pump's time being updated the next time communication with the pump takes place, so disabling automatic time updates on the phone and changing the phone clock manually should allow testing this
-  - [ ] XXX test year change, reading history
-        Set phone time to 31.12, 23:55, press Refresh in Combo tab to sync time to pump, enter bolus
-  - [ ] XXX daylight saving time changes (2am twice)
-- [ ] Disconnected pump
+      - [ ] ...
-  ...
 - [ ] Refilling cartridge
   - [ ] If TBR was cancelled by refilling, AAPS must detect this and update the TBR treatment accordingly